makerdao/endgame-docs/overview.md

 ## Goals

 The Endgame Plan has many goals which come together to create the Endgame State.
 A list of these goals is below:
-- Providing access to an Unbiased World Currency in the form of the decentralized stablecoin Dai.
+- Provide access to an Unbiased World Currency in the form of the decentralized stablecoin Dai.
 - Ensure that Maker Core is more resilient to external risks such as regulatory action.
 - Ensure that the Maker Ecosystem can scale in a decentralized manner.
-- Alignment engineering for all participants in the Maker Ecosystem resulting in positive community culture and engagement.
+- Align incentives for all participants in the Maker Ecosystem resulting in positive community culture and engagement.
 - Reduce governance overhead for MKR holders and Maker delegates.
 - Cut scope creep in Maker Core.
 - Ensure that Maker has a meaningful charitable impact.